elias123tre/FirefoxCSS-CLI/README.md

         Echo directory for default Firefox profile.
     current
         Echo current theme properties or null.
+    path [THEME]
+        Echo directory for a theme or the activated one new NAME [REPO]
+        Create a new theme.

 Options:
     -h --help      Display this help message.